-Publishing The McGuinness Institute is grateful for the work of Creative Commons, which inspired our approach to copyright.
-Except where otherwise noted, this work is available under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence.
+The McGuinness Institute is grateful for the work of Creative Commons, which inspired our approach to copyright.
+This work is available under a Creative Commons Attribution-NonCommercial-Share Alike 3.0 New Zealand Licence.

-To view a copy of this licence visit: creativecommons.org/licenses/by-nc-nd/4.0
+To view a copy of this licence visit:

+http://creativecommons.org/licenses/by-nc-nd/3.0/nz